zhangyumingsh/kernel-rk/Documentation/trace/ftrace.rst

 	This file holds the output of the trace in a human readable format (described below).
-Note, tracing is temporarily disabled when the file is open for reading.
-Once all readers are closed, tracing is re-enabled.
-Opening this file for writing with the O_TRUNC flag clears the ring buffer content.
+Note, tracing is temporarily disabled while this file is being read (opened).

   trace_pipe: